tgmcnamara/DiscreteControlsTestCases/readme.md

 These are the synthetic networks tested on for the paper "Two-Stage Homotopy Method to Incorporate Discrete Control Variables into AC-OPF", submitted for consideration for PSCC 2022 <arxiv link>.

 ## Source
 These are modified versions of synthetic networks provided by ARPA-E as part of the Grid Optimization Competition (Challenge 2).
+The .json data files were modified to remove load shedding, unit commitment, and ramping constraints on generators.
+The .raw files were modified to remove impedance correction tables.
 The original cases can be found [here](https://gocompetition.energy.gov/challenges/23/datasets).
+  -CaseA: C2T2N03022, scenario_261
+  -CaseB: C2T2N07000, scenario_001
+  -CaseC: C2S6N11152, scenario_001
+  -CaseD: C2FEN17700, scenario_106
+  -CaseE: C2T3N04200, scenario_009
+  -CaseF: C2T2N12209, scenario_026
+  -CaseG: C2S7N14212, scenario_001
+  -CaseH: C2FEN19402, scenario_006

 ## Format
 Each folder contains two files: